CESSProject/cess-miner/README.md

 # Path to the mounted disk where the data is saved
 MountedPath  = ""
 # Total space used to store files, the unit is GB
-StorageSpace = 1000
+StorageSpace = 0
-# The IP address of the machine's public network used by the mining program
+# The IP of the machine running the mining service
-ServiceAddr  = ""
+ServiceIP    = ""
-# Port number monitored by the mining program
+# Port number monitored by the mining service
-ServicePort  = 15001
+ServicePort  = 0
 # The address of income account
 IncomeAcc    = ""
-# Phrase or seed of the signature account
+# phrase of the signature account
+SignatureAcc = ""
+# If 'ServiceIP' is not public IP, You can set up a domain name
-SignaturePrk = ""
+DomainName   = ""
 ```

 **Step 4:** View bucket features